 - Moisten one end of an earbud.
 If available, you can dip it in an alcoholic cleaning solution.
 Check that the solution is not too strong, as there is a risk of circuits getting fried.
 Similarly, use a stiff brush to sweep out dust particles that may have remained.

 - Finally, reassemble the parts after they are dry.
 This is the most important step.
 Make sure all the wires are in place and the keycaps have gone back to their position.
+You may consider using anti-static wrist straps for this too.

 In the case of spills, if the liquid penetrates the keyboard, we have found that you need to immediately disconnect the keyboard.
 You can either wait to for it to dry completely before reconnecting it or play it safe and also clean it before reconnecting.
 If that doesn’t work, you will need to call tech support for assistance.